Jeremy Goldberg Education Award in Undergraduate Psychiatry

 - An undergraduate medical student (in any year of the program) in good standing attending any of the three campuses (Hamilton, Kitchener/Waterloo or Niagara).

-- A student may be nominated in each year of their undergraduate medical studies, but may win this award only once.
+- A student may apply in each year of their undergraduate medical studies, but may win this award only once

-- Nominations will be accepted within a ‘window’ each year, expected to be approximately mid-April to mid-May.
+- Applications will be accepted within a ‘window’ each year, expected to be approximately early March to late April.

-- Nominations submitted after the deadline will not be considered.
+- Applications submitted after the deadline will not be considered.

-- The Psychiatry Curriculum Committee (PCC) will review all nominations submitted by the deadline.
-A decision as to the current year’s recipient will be made by the Committee by the end of May of the same year.
+- The Psychiatry Curriculum Committee (PCC) - or an appointed Subcommittee - will review and evaluate all nomination packages submitted by the deadline.
+A decision as to the current year’s recipient will be made by the Committee/Subcommittee by the end of May of the same year.

-- Any current undergraduate medical student member(s) of the Psychiatry Curriculum Committee will be asked to abstain from review of applications and the Committee’s deliberations in choosing the recipient (regardless of whether their name has been put forth for consideration).
+- Any current undergraduate medical student member(s) of the Psychiatry Curriculum Committee will be asked to abstain from review of applications and the Committee/Subcommittee’s deliberations in choosing the recipient (regardless of whether they have applied for the current year’s award).

 - The successful recipient will be presented with the Award at the Department’s Annual Year End Dinner, held in June of each year.